 The main disadvantage of the gene set analysis methods – that they do not use any dependency or other knowledge about the underlying phenomenon can sometimes be an advantage.
 If that kind of knowledge is not used, there is no need to understand exactly how these genes communicate, interact, or work together in order to see whether they are somewhat related to the phenotype as a group.
 If I get an idea that a bunch of genes may be working in concert to accomplish a given function, I can quickly call them a gene set, do some simple computations and figure out how likely it is for them to be related to the phenotype I am studying.
 Of course, this can also be a problem since some gene sets may include some random genes, not really related to the rest of them which will hamper my ability to really understand what is going on.

 And since you are a scientist, you will ask the obvious question: has anybody really compared side-by-side gene set analysis methods and pathway analysis methods on the same data sets?
 Well, the answer is: not yet!
 The main reason for this is that it is extremely difficult to objectively compare the results of such analysis methods.
-In my next blog entry, I will explain why such comparisons are difficult and I will propose 3 approaches and a benchmark that will make such comparisons possible.
+In my next post on Pathway Analysis Method Validation, I will explain why such comparisons are difficult and I will propose 3 approaches and a benchmark that will make such comparisons possible.

 - Marit Ackermann and Korbinian Strimmer.
 A general modular framework for gene set enrichment analysis.
 BMC Bioinformatics, 10(1):1, 2009.

 - William T. Barry, Andrew B. Nobel, and Fred Wright.
 Significance analysis of functional categories in gene expression studies: a structured permutation approach.
 Bioinformatics, 21(9):1943–1949, May 2005.